AlexRubik/PowerBI-API-GUIs/README Dataset_GUI.txt

 dataset gui alpha - 3/31/2021 - Contact: dewittat@g.cofc.edu

-!NOTE! - You must put it in your client id and authority url into the submitLogin() function (as strings).
+!NOTE! - You must put it in your client id and authority url into the submitLogin() function (as strings) in Dataset_GUI.py

 How to use: